 Realizing the narcissists in my life knew very well what they were doing was a revelation for me.
-They purposefully and knowingly hurt others without regret, empathy or taking responsibility.
-They are in control of their actions at all time because they must impress those who have yet to see behind the mask.
+They purposefully and knowingly hurt others without regret, empathy, or taking any responsibility.
+They are in control of their actions at all times.
+Ultimately, the priority is to impress those who have yet to see behind their masks.
 Narcissists do it on purpose!

 Discovering that I was married to a complete stranger to me after thirteen years was life-changing.
 The narcissist painted a picture and spun a story specifically tailored to seduce me into believing he was everything I wanted.
 I was terribly naive for not realizing he could be a narcissist.
 My sin was believing him and overlooking every sign that would lead me to see the truth until it was much too late.
 I do not love him, and I never did because narcissists are nothing but pure fiction.

 There is no progress in blaming others, but I refuse to feel bad for the narcissist.
 It is possible, even likely, that he suffered trauma in his childhood, but that does not make his actions acceptable.

 Maybe, when he was still a young child, I could feel some empathy towards him, but the narcissist I know is a grown man who stands almost a foot taller than me and outweighs me by over one hundred pounds.
 His physical stature is intimidating to me, and I shudder to think of the perception my children had of him when they were young.

 Regardless of his size advantage, he held nothing back while raging and thundering at us.
 I may understand part of why he is damaged, but I will not feel sorry for him.

 How naive I was to believe the narcissist I married was sincere when he professed his love for me and his desire to have children and live happily ever after.
 I understand even those with the best intentions are sometimes unable to have lasting love or a successful marriage.
 The most painful truth I discovered was that everything about the narcissist was lies and manipulation.